twgmail/983d63d21a51/example_pipelines/983d63d21a51/README.md

    - Added handling for missing values in all columns (Age, Fare)
    - Extracted deck information from Cabin before dropping it
    - Added checks for missing values in categorical columns
+   - Added data validation to ensure columns exist before processing
+   - Created a copy of the original data to avoid modifying it

 3. **Model Training and Evaluation**:
    - Added option for hyperparameter tuning with GridSearchCV
    - Added ROC AUC score as an additional evaluation metric
    - Added feature importance analysis
+   - Added proper error handling for edge cases (e.g., single class in test set)
+   - Used stratified sampling to maintain class distribution in train/test split

 4. **Path Handling**:
    - Simplified path handling for better maintainability

 5. **Error Handling**:
    - Added robust error handling for file operations and data processing
+   - Added informative error messages and warnings
+   - Added global try-except in main function to catch and report any errors

+6. **Usability Improvements**:
+   - Added progress messages to track pipeline execution
+   - Added summary statistics for preprocessing and model performance
+   - Improved formatting of output for better readability

 ## Usage